frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/connect-the-root-component-to-the-state.md

   <img alt="Frontity in the browser" src="../assets/part1img6.png">
 </p>

-{% hint style="info" %}
+{% hint style="success" %}
-**🧐 Check you're on the right track**

-Compare the changes you made in this lesson [with these](https://github.com/frontity-demos/tutorial-hello-frontity/commit/eebb495ba16ede2d310bc838396aca662df5f3bc).
+**🧐 Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/eebb495ba16ede2d310bc838396aca662df5f3bc).
 {% endhint %}